NREL/EnergyPlus/design/FY2021/DesignDocSeparateDesignAndControlVariables.md

 -   Maximum Water Flow Rate
 -   Surface Name, Fraction of Radiant Energy to Surface

-Since only three design objects could be identified as common fields that could be used as design variables to all four and this does not warrant the need to differentiate between design and control variables, and also it may be that a group of similar baseboard objects may be more commonly used as compared to others, different types of groupings were identified to find if more variables may be grouped to find if this would yield a larger chunk of parameters that could be set aside as design variables.
-Grouping the `ZoneHVAC:Baseboard:RadiantConvective:Water` and `ZoneHVAC:Baseboard:RadiantConvective:Steam` as radiant baseboard  objects that used fluids for heating seemed like a natural grouping that yielded the seven common variables that could to be set as design variables:
+Since only three design objects could be identified as common fields that could be used as design variables to all four baseboard objects, this does not warrant the need to differentiate between design and control variables.
+Also, it may be that a group of similar baseboard objects may be more commonly used as compared to others.
+Therefore, different types of baseboard object groupings were explored to find a group that would have a larger number of design variables.
+Grouping the `ZoneHVAC:Baseboard:RadiantConvective:Water` and `ZoneHVAC:Baseboard:RadiantConvective:Steam` as radiant baseboard  objects that used fluids for heating seemed like a good choice since it enabled grouping seven common variables that could to be set as design variables:

 ##### Comments ######
  - As in the LowTemperatureRadiant objects, some of the common objects are optional fields or depend on other fields.
 I just wanted to point out that it should not be assumed that every field has the same importance.